 All ICT third-party service providers belonging to the same ICT service supply chain share:

-(a) the same ‘contractual arrangement reference number’ as referred to in template RT.02.01;
+(a) the same ‘contractual arrangement reference number’ as referred to in template B_02.01;

 (b) the same ‘type of ICT services’ as referred to in Annex III;

-Each ICT third-party service provider that belongs to the same ICT service supply chain is assigned with a ‘rank’ (template RT.05.02.0050) to identify its position within the ICT service supply chain.
+Each ICT third-party service provider that belongs to the same ICT service supply chain is assigned with a ‘rank’ (template B_05.02.0050) to identify its position within the ICT service supply chain.
 Where multiple ICT third-party service providers have the same position within the same ICT service supply chain, those providers shall be assigned with the same ‘rank’.
 In accordance with Article 2, the direct ICT third-party service providers are therefore at rank 1.
 If the rank is higher than 1, the ICT third-party service providers are subcontractors.

 To link the ICT third-party service providers that belong to the same ICT service supply chain together, for each ICT subcontractor (i.e. where the ‘rank’ is higher than 1) financial entities shall identify the ICT third-party service provider that receives its subcontracted services.
-The identification of the ICT third-party service provider that receives the subcontracted services shall be carried out by using the columns RT.05.02.0060 and RT.05.02.0070.
+The identification of the ICT third-party service provider that receives the subcontracted services shall be carried out by using the columns B_05.02.0060 and B_05.02.0070.

 For each ICT service supply chain (i.e., a combination of a "contractual arrangement reference number" and a "type of ICT services "), where there are multiple ICT third-party service providers receiving the subcontracted services, all of those service providers shall be reported in separate rows in the template.
 The same logic applies at each rank of the ICT service supply chain.